 The biggest advantage to opioids is that they’re very effective at controlling pain, and they’re relatively cheap.
-Prescription opioids can relieve pain and lead to a feeling of relaxation, but they may also have negative effects, including the following:3,5
+Prescription opioids can relieve pain and lead to feelings of relaxation and euphoria, but they may also have negative effects that can be short- and/or long-term.

 - Slowed breathing/respiratory depression.

-Hypoxia can lead to both short- and long-term psychological and neurological effects—including coma, permanent brain damage, and death.3,5 In addition to these side effects, the misuse of prescription opioids may also lead to physical dependence and addiction.4,5
+Hypoxia (reduced levels of oxygen in your body tissues) can lead to both short- and long-term psychological and neurological effects—including coma, permanent brain damage, and death.3,8 In addition to these side effects, the misuse of prescription opioids may also lead to long-term effects such as physical dependence and addiction.4,5

 Effects of Injection Drug Use

-Naturally, taking the drug in nonstandard ways increases its side effects.
+Naturally, taking opiates in nonstandard ways increases their side effects.
 The body is not, for example, designed to cope with a load of powder floating around in the bloodstream, but a number of prescription opioid misusers grind up tablets, mix them with water or alcohol, and inject them.
 This can lead to heart problems, including long-term heart infections, as well as pulmonary embolisms.9

-A number of chronic infections such as viral hepatitis and HIV can be contracted as a result of unsterile needle techniques in conjunction with intravenous use of several opioids.10,11,12 Recently, rates of contraction of HIV have been noted in association with intravenous use of prescription medications such as Opana, or oxymorphone.10
+A number of chronic infections, such as viral hepatitis and HIV, can be contracted as a result of unsterile needle techniques in conjunction with the intravenous use of several opioids.10-12 Recently, increased rates of contraction of HIV have been noted in association with the intravenous use of prescription medications such as Opana, or oxymorphone.10

 Opioid withdrawal can be extremely uncomfortable.
-Withdrawal symptoms may include the following:5
+Withdrawal symptoms may include the following:8